-Cucumbers can be started indoors in peat pots or small flats and transplanted to the garden a couple weeks thereafter but only when all danger of frost has passed.
-Before you move them to the garden, however, harden the cucumber plants off in a protected location to lessen any stress that may occur during transplanting.
+Cucumbers can be started indoors from seed, either purchased or saved and harvested from previous plants, in peat pots or small flats and transplanted to the garden a couple weeks thereafter but only when all danger of frost has passed.
+Before you move them to the garden, however, harden the plants off in a protected location to lessen any stress that may occur during transplanting.
 During cool periods, cucumbers can be covered with plant protectors as well.

 Cucumbers like warm, humid weather; loose, organic soil; and plenty of sunlight.
 They grow well in most areas of the United States and do especially well in southern regions.
 When planting cucumbers, choose a site that has adequate drainage and fertile soil.
 Good soil will have plenty of organic matter, such as compost.
 Adding compost to the soil will help get your cucumbers off to a good start, and applying an organic fertilizer, such as manure, will help give the plants nutrients during growth.
 When you begin preparing the soil, remove any rocks, sticks, or other debris and then mix ample amounts of organic matter and fertilizer into the soil.
 Cucumbers may be planted in hills or rows about 1 inch (2.5 cm.) deep and thinned as needed.
 Since cucumbers are a vine crop, they usually require a lot of space.
 In large gardens, cucumber vines may spread throughout rows; within smaller gardens, cucumbers may be trained for climbing on a fence or trellis.
 Training cucumbers on a fence or trellis will reduce space and lift the fruit off the soil.
 This method can also provide your garden with a neater appearance.
 The bush or compact varieties are quite suitable for growing in small spaces or even in containers.